Royal necropolis of Byblos: Historical background

 Byblos (Jbeil) is one of the oldest continuously populated cities in the world.
 It has taken many names over the ages; it appears as Kebny in 4th-dynasty Egyptian hieroglyphic records, and as Gubla (𒁺𒆷) in the Akkadian cuneiform Amarna letters of 18th-dynasty-Egypt.
 In the second millennium BC, its name appeared in Phoenician inscriptions, such as the Ahiram sarcophagus epitaph, as Gebal (𐤂𐤁𐤋, gbl), which derives from gb (𐤂𐤁, "well"), and ʾl (𐤀𐤋, "god").
 The name thus seems to have meant the "Well of the God".
 Another interpretation of the name Gebal is "mountain town", derived from the Canaanite Gubal.
 "Byblos" is a much later Greek exonym, possibly a corruption of Gebal.
-The ancient settlement sat on a plateau immediately abutting the sea that has been continuously inhabited since as early as 7000–8000 BC.
+The ancient settlement sat on a plateau next to the sea that has been continuously inhabited since as early as 7000–8000 BC.
 Simple, circular and rectangular habitation units and jar burials dating from the Chalcolithic were unearthed in Byblos.
 The village grew during the Bronze Age, and became a major center for trade with Mesopotamia, Anatolia, Crete, and Egypt.

-Egypt sought to maintain favourable relations with Byblos because of its need for lumber, abundant in the mountains of Lebanon.
+Egypt sought to maintain favorable relations with Byblos because of its need for lumber, abundant in the mountains of Lebanon.
 During the Old Kingdom of Egypt (c.
 2686 BC–c.
 2181 BC), Byblos was under the Egyptian sphere of influence.
 The city was destroyed by the Amorites around 2150 BC, in the aftermath of the power vacuum that ensued after the fall of the Old Kingdom.
 However, with the emergence of Egypt's Middle Kingdom (c.
 1991 BC–c.
 1778 BC), Byblos' defensive walls and temples were rebuilt, and it came once more allied to Egypt.
 In 1725 BC, Egypt's Nile Delta and the coastal cities of Phoenicia fell to the Hyksos as the Middle Kingdom disintegrated.
 A century and a half later, Egypt expelled the Hyksos and returned Phoenicia under its fold, and effectively defended it against the Mitanni and Hittite invasions.
 During this period, Gebalite trade flourished, and the first phonetic alphabet was developed in Byblos.
 It consisted of 22 consonant graphemes that were simple enough for common traders to use.

-Relations with Egypt dwindled again in the mid 14th–century, as attested in the Amarna correspondence with the Gebalite king Rib-Hadda.
+Relations with Egypt dwindled again in the mid-14th century, as attested in the Amarna correspondence with the Gebalite king Rib-Hadda.
 The letters reveal the inability of Egypt to defend Byblos and its territories against Hittite incursion.
 During the time of Ramses II, Egyptian hegemony over Byblos was restored; nevertheless, the city was destroyed soon after by the Sea Peoples around 1195 BC.
 Egypt was weakened during this time, and consequently, Phoenicia experienced a period of prosperity and independence.
 The Story of Wenamun, which is contemporaneous to this period, shows the continued, yet tepid relations between the Gebalite ruler and the Egyptians.

 Longstanding relations with Egypt heavily influenced local culture and funerary practices.
 It is during the period of Egyptian overlordship that the practice of Egypt-inspired shaft burials appeared.